Mattress Myths Winnipeg MB: Discover Truths & Buying Tips

 Myth 4.
 Your new mattress should be a perfect fit from the first time you sleep on it.

 Most people need at least a month to adjust their bodies to a new sleep surface.
-Considering how long we spend in bed in a 24 hour period, it’s no wonder that our muscles and joints retain a memory of how to find the most comfortable spot on the mattress.
+Considering how long we spend in bed in a 24 hour period, it's no wonder that our muscles and joints retain a memory of how to find the most comfortable spot on the mattress.
 Does that mean you should only buy from a mattress retailer that offers a comfort guarantee?
 Not necessarily.
-If you’ve done your research, shopped around and spent time testing a variety of mattresses, your body will still take time to adjust but it will happen.
+If you've done your research, shopped around and spent time testing a variety of mattresses, your body will still take time to adjust but it will happen.
+Keep these mattress purchase tips in mind to ease the transition.

 Myth 5.
 A mattress should be flipped every few months to keep it in good condition.

 Most mattresses today are one-sided, which means they should never be flipped.
 So, how can you ensure maximum enjoyment of your mattress and reduce body impressions?
+Understanding the truth about mattresses can help you maintain them properly.

 Rotate every two weeks for the first two months.
 Rotate your mattress monthly for the first 6 months and quarterly after that.
 Sleep in a variety of positions and places on the mattress so the entire surface compresses evenly.
 And remember that body impressions are normal up to 1 ½ inches and not a structural defect.
 The upholstery materials are conforming to the weight and shape of your body, which is a good thing. (watch related video)